ggit12/anndictionary/README.md

 Read the tutorial below for basic demonstrations.

+## Compatibility

+**macOS Compatibility:**

+For users on macOS (especially M1/M2 systems), we configure the Numba threading layer to `tbb` to prevent concurrency issues caused by the default `workqueue` threading layer.
+This is automatically applied to ensure stable performance during multi-threading and parallel execution.

+If you experience any threading-related issues, you can manually set the environment variable `NUMBA_THREADING_LAYER=tbb` before running the package.
+However, this should not be necessary, as the package manages it automatically.

+**How to Identify a Multithreading Issue:**

+This issue typically manifests as a Jupyter kernel crash (or a Python crash with Numba-related errors, if running directly in Python).
+If you encounter these symptoms, they are likely related to the threading configuration.

 # Tutorial
 This is the tutorial notebook for `AnnDictionary`.
 Follow the tutorial below to get started.